 Send me an email with your original username, your old email address, and your new email address.
 Though not all accounts can be verified and restored, a reasonable effort will be made to solve the problem.

-Your posts will not be deleted en masse on request, though you are free to edit the contents of any of your messages (provided your account has not been banished).
-Keep in mind each edited version of your post is stored within the site indefinitely, should the staff need to review the contents of any post at any time in the future.
+Your posts will not be deleted upon request, though you are free to edit the contents of any of your messages (provided your account has not been banished).
+Each edited version of your post is stored privately, should the staff need to review the contents of any post at any time in the future.

-Private messages are stored in GTPlanet’s database and are readable only by myself, the site owner.
-As part of GTPlanet, private messages must also adhere to the site’s Acceptable Use Policy and, if necessary, may be shared with other members of the staff.
+Private messages are stored in GTPlanet’s database and may be read by site administrators.
+Although not heavily policed as the public areas of the forums, private messages must also adhere to the site’s Acceptable Use Policy and, if necessary, may be shared with other members of the staff.
 Please do not use GTPlanet’s private messaging system to share any sensitive personal or financial information.

 I sent payment, but my account has not been upgraded.
-What can I do now? (#)
+What now?